E3V3A/autoparts_api/README.md

-# some_tech_store_api
+# autoparts_api
-The api for storing and retrieving data for various e commerce stores
+The central api for parsing standardized aces/pies data from thousands of manufacturers.